mars0i/bali/README.md

-Simulations building on ideas from Lansing and Kremer's simulations of Balinese irrigation water management--starting from Marco Janssen's NetLogo implementation.
+Simulations building on ideas from Lansing and Kremer's simulations of Balinese irrigation water management--starting from Marco Janssen's NetLogo implementation (see below).
 For example, I've added a separate channel of cultural transmission that represents the spread of religious influences in Balinese farming.

 See: